 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 Phoenix, SystemBC and Amadey are examples of other programs that operate as keystroke loggers.
 Cyber criminals attempt to trick people into installing this software so that they can generate as much revenue as possible.
 Common methods used to proliferate malicious programs (including keyloggers) are provided below.

 How to avoid installation of malware

 Do not open attachments or web links that are included in irrelevant emails, especially if they are sent from unknown, suspicious addresses.
 These emails should be carefully studied.
 If there is reason to believe that an email might be sent by criminals, ignore it and leave it (and attachments) unopened.
 All files and programs should be downloaded from official and trustworthy websites.
 Unofficial websites, various third party downloaders, installers and other channels (mentioned above) should not be used.
 Software must be updated and activated via implemented functions and tools designed by official developers.
 Third party tools can infect computers with malware.
 Note that it is illegal to activate software with unofficial tools.
 Keep your computer safe by regularly scanning for threats with reputable antivirus or anti-spyware software and remove detected threats immediately.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.